 - Identifying a niche allows brands to create highly targeted and personalized messages to niche market individuals to increase conversion rates within an existing customer base and efficiently market to the outside niche market.

-Whether or not niche marketing is the right fit for you, your clients and prospects should always feel like they are being given special attention at the end of the day.
+Whether or not niche marketing is right for you, you should always make your clients and prospects feel like you are giving them special attention.
 By specializing in a particular niche, you can address this and help ensure your message hits its targets.